jvarsoke/ictk/README.md

 `java -D options` to set a system property.
 For example:

     $ java -DDebug.History=1 Foo.java

-If you really need a little more speed and you don't ever want to see debugging info (if you really think ictk is that stable) you can change the `itck.util.Log.debug` variable to false.
-This will make debugging impossible and eliminate all the conditional checks for debugging.
-Then you need to compile the optimized source (getting rid of java internal debugging info).
-To do this:

-    $ ant clean
-    $ ant optimize

-Or if you wish to create an optimized jar file:

-    $ ant optimized-jar

-##TESTING
-   If you wish to run the test suite, perhaps to see if it's your code that's choking on a PGN file or ictk code, you can do so through ant and JUnit:

-    $ ant test

 ##FEEDBACK
    If you find this library useful, drop me an email just to let me know what